2017 SoHIP Summer Concert Season

 Have Cello, Will Travel: Two Baroque Cellists Journey Through Europe

-In this program, Tutti Bassi explores the rich and varied repertoire for baroque cello by sampling works from across 18th century Europe.
+Two of Boston's favorite cellists, Colleen McGary-Smith and Sarah Freiberg, explore the rich and varied repertoire for baroque cello by sampling works from across 18th century Europe.
 With them, we will visit the forests of Germany, the elegant palaces of France, sunny Italy, and foggy London Town, to hear the fascinating differences and similarities of these works, and to appreciate the variety within them.